Blue-Green Algae: Cyanobacteria

 Cyanobacteria blooms form when cyanobacteria, which are normally found in the water, start to multiply very quickly.
 Blooms can form in warm, slow-moving waters that are rich in nutrients from sources such as fertilizer runoff or septic tank overflows.
 Cyanobacteria blooms need nutrients to survive.
 The blooms can form at any time, but most often form in late summer or early fall.

-You might or might not be able to see cyanobacteria blooms.
+You may or may not be able to see cyanobacteria blooms.
 They sometimes stay below the water’s surface, they sometimes float to the surface.
 Some cyanobacteria blooms can look like foam, scum, or mats, particularly when the wind blows them toward a shoreline.
 The blooms can be blue, bright green, brown, or red.
 Blooms sometimes look like paint floating on the water’s surface.
 As cyanobacteria in a bloom die, the water may smell bad, similar to rotting plants.

 - Do not let your pets or livestock graze near, drink, or swim in water where you see cyanobacteria blooms, foam, or scum on the surface.